How it works?

 The simplest ones use steering wheel and seat vibrations only.

-Simulators with 3 DOF (Degrees Of Freedom) allow roll, yaw and pitch.
+Simulators with 3 DOF (Degrees Of Freedom) allow roll, heave and pitch.

-Simulators with 4 DOF add heave.
+Simulators with 4 DOF add yaw.
 These 3DOF or 4DOF simulate acceleration or deceleration by gravity forces as a result of forward or backward tilt of the seat (pitch).

 When the seat tilts backwards, gravity pushes you to the seat.
 It simulates acceleration.